bfitzy2142/Enigma-Machine/README.md

 FLNGMHERWAOUPXZIYVTQBJCSDK
 ```

-- step 2: Shift the alignment of the new output 1 place to the right
+- Step 2: Shift the alignment of the new output 1 place to the right
 ```
 FLNGMHERWAOUPXZIYVTQBJCSDK
 		becomes